strimzi/proposals/076-moving-data-between-two-jbod-disks-using-cruise-control.md

 ### Implementation

 To implement this feature, we will be adding a new mode to the `KafkaRebalanceMode` class.
-* `remove_disks`: It moves replicas from a specified disk to other disks of the same broker.
+* `remove-disks`: It moves replicas from a specified disk to other disks of the same broker.
 It always uses intra-broker re-balancing.
-You can use this mode by changing the `spec.mode` to `remove_disks` in the `KafkaRebalance` resource.
+You can use this mode by changing the `spec.mode` to `remove-disks` in the `KafkaRebalance` resource.

 A `KafkaRebalance` custom resource would look like this.